Demo2886/devsecops-pygoat/README.md

 #### Method 1

 1. Install all app and python requirements using installer file - `bash installer.sh`
+2. Change directory to the the Django Project directory `cd pygoat`<br>
-2. Apply the migrations `python3 manage.py migrate`.<br>
+3. Apply the migrations `python3 manage.py migrate`.<br>
-3. Finally, run the development server `python3 manage.py runserver`.<br>
+4. Finally, run the development server `python3 manage.py runserver`.<br>
-4. The project will be available at <http://127.0.0.1:8000>
+5. The project will be available at <http://127.0.0.1:8000>

 #### Method 2

 1. Install python3 requirements `pip install -r requirements.txt`.<br>
+2. Change directory to the the Django Project directory `cd pygoat`<br>
-2. Apply the migrations `python3 manage.py migrate`.<br>
+3. Apply the migrations `python3 manage.py migrate`.<br>
-3. Finally, run the development server `python3 manage.py runserver`.<br>
+4. Finally, run the development server `python3 manage.py runserver`.<br>
-4. The project will be available at <http://127.0.0.1:8000>
+5. The project will be available at <http://127.0.0.1:8000>

 #### Method 3

 1. Install all app and python requirements using `setup.py` file - `pip3 install .`
+2. Change directory to the the Django Project directory `cd pygoat`<br>
-2. Apply the migrations `python3 manage.py migrate`.<br>
+3. Apply the migrations `python3 manage.py migrate`.<br>
-3. Finally, run the development server `python3 manage.py runserver`.<br>
+4. Finally, run the development server `python3 manage.py runserver`.<br>
-4. The project will be available at <http://127.0.0.1:8000>
+5. The project will be available at <http://127.0.0.1:8000>

 ### Docker Container
 1. Install [Docker](https://www.docker.com)